TLeonardUK/TLeonardUK.github.io/_posts/2022-06-02-reverse-engineering-dark-souls-3-networking-part-2.md

 As you might have guessed from the names.
 The original server the client communicates with acts as an introduction server, taking some basic details and telling them which server they should communicate with next.

-In general the retail server will always direct the user to the same server & port, I imagine this might direct users to different servers in pre-release/press/development situations.
+In general the retail server will always direct the user to the same server & port, I imagine this might direct users to different servers in pre-release/press/development scenarios.

 # Coming up